 For another example of just how meticulous certain brands are, here’s an entire style guide dedicated to Sony’s tagline “like.no.other”.
-This manual runs down clearance space, positioning, sizing, background and type colour combinations, dimensions, it goes into unbelievable detail about each facet of the tagline, putting great importance on its construction and display.
-Check out this manual if you want to see just how in-depth the big brands like Sony get with their branding.
-You can find it over on Issuu.
+This manual runs down clearance space, positioning, sizing, background and type color combinations, dimensions, it goes into unbelievable detail about each facet of the tagline, putting great importance on its construction and display.

 The Swedish Armed Forces has a detailed brand guidelines that includes a section explaining the concept and thought behind the main logo and the sub-brand logos.
-This manual also delves deeply into imagery–both the way it should be shot, and the colours, but also the subject matter that should be depicted as a part of the brand values–for example on the “don’t” list is “images that romanticize war”.
+This manual also delves deeply into imagery–both the way it should be shot, and the colors, but also the subject matter that should be depicted as a part of the brand values–for example on the “don’t” list is “images that romanticize war”.
 Have a read through and a look at the detailed instructions over at Issuu.

 This is another brand manual that puts content in the forefront, with simple and comprehensive visuals and complementary explanations and descriptions, this is another simply designed but cohesive and detailed brand manual.
 Be sure to check out the pages on vehicle livery that ensure every angle of the vehicle is represented and exemplified with attention to detail.
 Check the whole thing out at Visual Bits.